TritonDataCenter/linux-live/docs/2-platform-image.md

 That's great when things will be smooth sailing from start to finish.
 However, some of the early steps take several minutes to complete.
-When tweaking files in the `proto` directory, it is quite annoying to have to wait for a zfs build to fix a typo in a file.
+When tweaking files in the `proto` directory, it is quite annoying to have to wait for a ZFS build to fix a typo in a file.
 For this reason, the build can be rolled back to the beginning of any stage so that stage (and presumably others) can be executed.